RAKWireless/rakwireless-docs/docs/Product-Categories/WisBlock/RAK5005-O/Datasheet/README.md

 <br>

-The WisSensor data bus is divided into four type.
+The WisSensor data bus is divided into four types.
 The relationship is shown in the table below:

 | **Sensor Type** | **WisSensor** | **Description**               |
 | --------------- | ------------- | ----------------------------- |